Crowdfunding in Spain: market history and current state

 Source: dozeninvestments.com

-The company has invested over 38 mln EUR in various startups in the gaming, food tech, space tech, health, and other promising sectors.
+The company has invested over 38 mln EUR in various startups in gaming, food tech, space tech, health, and other promising sectors.

 Conclusion